asayol/sayol-altarriba_et_al_2026/README.md

 **Title of the publication:** AFEGIR

 Code for reproducing the statistical analysis and figures.
-The code within the R markdown file (NOOOOOOOM.Rmd) is organised in the following order:
+The code within the R markdown file (Code_analysis_FTIR.Rmd) is organised in the following order:

 ACTUALITZAAAAAAAR !!!!!!